esnitkin914/Comparative_Genomics/day1_morning/README.md

 Installing and setting up Cyberduck for file transfer
 -----------------------------------------------------

-During workshop, we will transfer different output files from flux to your local system.
+During workshop, we will transfer different output files from great lakes to your local system.
 Cyberduck makes it easier to drag and drop any remote file onto your local system and vice versa.
 Of course, you can use "scp" to transfer files but Cyberduck provides a graphical interface to manage file transfer and helps avoid typing long file paths and commands.

 > ***1. Go to [this](https://cyberduck.io/) cyberduck website and download the executable for your respective operating system.***

 > ***2. Double-click on the downloaded zip file to unzip it and double click cyberduck icon.***

-> ***3. Type sftp://flux-xfer.arc-ts.umich.edu in quickconnect bar, press enter and enter your flux username and password.***
+> ***3. Type sftp://greatlakes-xfer.arc-ts.umich.edu in quickconnect bar, press enter and enter your great lakes username and password.***

-> ***4. This will take you to your flux home directory /home/username.
+> ***4. This will take you to your great lakes home directory /home/username.
 Select "Go" from tool bar at the top then select "Go to folder" and enter workshop home directory path: /scratch/micro612w20_class_root/micro612w20_class/***

 To transfer or upload a file, you can drag and drop it into the location you want.

-Getting your data onto Flux and setting up environment variable
+Getting your data onto great lakes and setting up environment variable
 ---------------------------------------------------------------

-**Log in to Flux**
+**Log in to great lakes**

 ```
-ssh username@flux-login.arc-ts.umich.edu
+ssh username@greatlakes.arc-ts.umich.edu
 ```

 <!-- **Set up your .bashrc file so your environment is all set for genomic analysis!** -->